Updated on 9/13/2022

 Affirming therapy is one of the key aspects of LGBTQIA+ friendly therapy.
 Basically, affirming therapy is when a therapist affirms or validates a client’s LGBTQIA+ identity, empowering them to embrace their gender identity and sexual orientation rather than trying to fight or change it.
 This is helpful whether you’re out and proud or if you’re newly questioning your sexual or gender identity.

-Additionally, LGBTQIA+ friendly therapy means the therapist should have no judgement or bias against the LGBTQIA+ community, and they should be well-informed about common issues faced by folks in the community.
+Additionally, LGBTQIA+ friendly therapy means the therapist should have no judgment or bias against the LGBTQIA+ community, and they should be well-informed about common issues faced by folks in the community.
+And depending on the circumstance, mental health professionals can also offer therapy group sessions with other LGBTQIA+ clients or conduct family therapy with the parents and siblings.

 The Importance of Therapy for the LGBTQIA+ Community